-This family home has personality and character offering spacious accommodation where guests can spread out and relax.
-The drawing room features a marble fireplace with open fire, and a partially glazed oak door leads to a sunny paved terrace where guests can take in the fantastic views over the viaduct, ancient castle and 11th century church beyond.
-The original inglenook fireplace in the sitting room is a stunning focal point and provides an atmospheric space for socialising and perhaps the odd sing-song around the piano after supper.
+This characterful family home has personality and ambience in spades, its spacious accommodation creating plenty of room to spread out and relax.
+The drawing room features a marble fireplace with open fire, from which a partially glazed oak door leads to a sunny paved terrace with fantastic views over the viaduct, ancient castle and 11th Century church beyond.
+A second sitting room is home to an inglenook fireplace and piano, an atmospheric space for an evening sing-song should the mood take your fancy.

 Sitting room with Georgian sofa and original 1950's plywood armchairs, impressive inglenook fireplace and piano.

 Large dining kitchen (2 steps down from sitting room) with Falcon range cooker with 5 ring gas hob, two ovens, warming drawer and grill, microwave, dishwasher, large fridge, dining area (seating 8 / 10) with log burner.

 Utility room with sink, washing machine and dryer.